-Annual Enrollment Period - The time period of November 1, 2022 until November 16, 2022 of each year when members can change their health or prescription drug plans or switch to Original Medicare.
+Annual Enrollment Period - The time period of November 1, 2023 until November 16, 2023 when members can change their health or prescription drug plans or switch to Original Medicare.

 Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of prescription drugs or payment for prescription drugs you already received.